Existence of Decreasing Nambu Solutions to the Rainbow Ladder Gap Equation of QCD by Cone Compression: Conclusion

 We extended our existence proof to the coupled system of equations for all $m\geq0$ if $ A_-(p)>0$ can be found such that for $M(p)=0$, $((T_Z^+)^2+T^-_Z) A_-(p) > A_-(p)$ and $\lambda_{\max}>1$ for $A=T_Z^+(\min[1,A_{-}(p)])$ with $\sup_{r^*(p),a,b} K_{r}(a,b)>1$ so that $M(p)$ is decreasing.
 For the model of the fourth column of Table 1 of \cite{Qin_2011}, this is the case for the physical point $\frac{D}{\omega^2}=2.4$ and for individual points we checked for $1.75<\frac{D}{\omega^2}<3.6$, where $\frac{D}{\omega^2}=0.89$ is the critical point.

 Considering a more general vertex, for example the Ball-Chui vertex\cite{Roberts_1994,PhysRevD.22.2542}, we encounter serious difficulties with this approach due to the fact that a finite-difference derivative term $A'(p)$ appears in the equation for $B(p)$ which is not constrained to have any sign or magnitude by Schauder's Theorem.
+Concerning proving $M(p)\rightarrow 0^+$ for a more general vertex, the Krein-Rutman theorem relies on a positive kernel which is no longer guaranteed.

 Part of the issue with quantum field theory is that the infinite tower of Dyson-Schwinger equations may not have a guaranteed solution space.
-A corollary to the results in this paper is that for the gap equation in QCD, the contractive condition at $\|u\|\rightarrow \infty$ for the Krasnosel'skii-Guo theorem is satisfied for any $m$.
+A corollary to the results in this paper is that for Nambu solutions to the gap equation in QCD, the contractive condition at $\|u\|\rightarrow \infty$ for the Krasnosel'skii-Guo theorem is satisfied for any $m$.